 In the end, weary from all the struggles, I said yes, I trust you.
 Then from somewhere that I haven’t figured out to this day, came a blood curling scream much like an explosion such as I had never heard before and hope to never hear again.

-My giant had finally entered the room, bellowing with rage foaming out the mouth in pure unadulterated rage.
-I started screaming and running when his big hand reached out grabbing me by throat.
+My giant had finally entered the room, bellowing with rage, foaming from the mouth in pure unadulterated rage.
+I started screaming, running when his big hand reached out grabbing me by throat.
 Yanked up off the floor in a brutal display, I was dangling in his huge hands like a carrot before the presence of my beautiful friend.

-In my friends eyes I saw compassion, love and such sorrow that it took my breath away.
+In my friends eyes I saw compassion, love, such sorrow that it took my breath away.
 My giant on the other hand was livid with rage which didn’t seem to faze my other friend one bit.
 This only enraged my giant more.

 Screaming obscenities at my friend he shouted;